 If you plan to evacuate but have pets you do not wish to leave behind you may follow this link for pet friendly hotels in our area: http://www.petswelcome.com/

 Special Needs Registry

-The Florida Division of Emergency Management, in coordination with each local emergency management agency in the state, developed a registry to allow residents with special needs to register with their local emergency management agency to receive assistance during a disaster.
+The Florida Division of Emergency Management, in coordination with local emergency management agencies, has developed a registry allowing residents with special needs to register to receive assistance during a disaster.
 The statewide registry provides first responders with valuable information to prepare for disasters or other emergencies.